sourav4125/Project-1/README.md

 - Add authentication and authroisation feature

 ### POST /login
 - Allow an author to login with their email and password.
-On a successful login attempt return a JWT token contatining the authorId
+On a successful login attempt return a JWT token contatining the authorId in response body like [this](#Successful-login-Response-structure)
 - If the credentials are incorrect return a suitable error message with a valid HTTP status code

 ### Authentication